You are currently viewing Top 10 Athletics World Records

 9 Triple Jump

-Top 10 athletics world records
+top 10 athletics world records

 Jonathan David Edwards is a British former triple jumper and a world record holder in Triple Jump.
 His dominance in his event can be seen as he is an Olympic, world, and European champion as well.